-18 hours distributed as follows: RELS 200, 302 or 303, 381; at least 3 hours from courses listed under Religions of the West; and 6 hours of electives chosen from among other RELS courses or the list of approved courses.
-No more than 6 hours of approved electives may come from a single department, and at least 9 hours must be at the 300-400 level.
+18 hours distributed as follows: RELS 200 and 280; at least one course from those listed under Religions of the West; at least one course from those listed under Interdisciplinary Approaches to Religion; and 6 additional hours of electives chosen from among other RELS courses or the list of approved elective courses.
+At least 9 hours must be at the 300-400 level.
 The department chair may approve additional courses when the subject matter is appropriate to Religious Studies.
 Students must earn a minimum 2.00 grade-point-average on all minor courses taken at UNC Asheville.
-One-half of the hours required for a minor must be completed at UNC Asheville, to include at least 6 semester hours of 300-400 level courses.
+One-half of the hours required for a minor must be completed at UNC Asheville. to include at least 6 semester hours of 300-400 level courses.